lengfei5/mRNA_degradation_kinetics_fitting/README.md

     integrated the idea from the paper Sartor et al. BMC (2006) which proposed the intensity-based EB method for variance estimation

   - [x] Gaussian mode is implemented in the parameter optimizaiotn function
-  - [ ] Implement Gaussian mode for outlier detection and also profile likelihood
+  - [x] Implement Gaussian mode for outlier detection
+  - [ ] Implement Gaussian mdoe for identifiability analysis; this is inspired from the bbmle package in which a profile-likelihood was implemented
+        Consider to use bbmle package in R instead of optim, or at least for profile-likelihood, which could be much faster and more convenient to use. https://cran.r-project.org/web/packages/bbmle/index.html; probably revise the profile-likelihood implementation, because it takes much time.
+        Probably it is better to run it directly after the optimization.
   - [ ] Since the Gaussian need to calculate error function in log scale, probably need to impute the data if there are zeros

-- [ ] Consider to use bbmle package in R instead of optim, or at least for profile-likelihood, which could be much faster and more convenient to use.
-  https://cran.r-project.org/web/packages/bbmle/index.html; probably revise the profile-likelihood implementation, because it takes much time.
-  Probably it is better to run it directly after the optimization.

 - [ ] Now the code is designed just for fitting one gene.
   Ideally the code can easily fit all genes in the data in parallel.